manticarodrigo/supermarket-server/README.md

-# edumate-server
+# laColonia-server
-A powerful backend for the most advanced learning management platform.
+A node.js server for La Colonia App.